CIA transnational anti-crime and anti-drug activities: Possible effects on Iran

 There are claims and counterclaims that the US may have used groups involved in drug smuggling in an effort to destabilize Iran.
 Hard evidence is lacking.
-The group, "Jundullah", is made up of ethnic Baluchis, and is in the Baluchistan region of Pakistan, bordering Iran.
+The group, "Jundullah", is made up of ethnic Balochis, and is in the Balochistan region of Pakistan, bordering Iran.
 It has taken responsibility for the deaths and kidnappings of more than a dozen Iranian soldiers and officials.
 Again, there is no hard evidence.
 The situation also may reflect a conflict between the U.S. military and the Vice-President Dick Cheney, in that the military believes the weapons may be purchased through the drug trade, but Cheney believes they are being supplied by the government of Iran.

 The Inter Press Service report quoted United States Undersecretary of State Nicholas Burns as saying, on June 12, 2007, that Iran was "transferring arms to the Taliban in Afghanistan", putting it in the context of a larger alleged Iranian role of funding "extremists" in the Palestinian territories, Lebanon and Iraq.
 "The following day he asserted that there was "irrefutable evidence" of such Iranian arms supply to the Taliban."
 The reporter mentioned that Cheney had used the same phrase "irrefutable evidence" on September 20, 2002, in referring to the administration's accusation that Saddam Hussein had a programme to enrich uranium as the basis for a nuclear weapon.
 It is the reporter's theory that the recurrence of the phrase meant the statement could have been crafted by Cheney, but it also could be a coincidental use of a phrase that has been used in other official announcements.

-The Jundallah group is made up Baluchi tribesmen, often operating out of Pakistan, but the Baluchi have a complex relationship with Pakistan, Iran, and Afghanistan.
+The Jundallah group is made up Balochi tribesmen, often operating out of Pakistan, but the Balochi have a complex relationship with Pakistan, Iran, and Afghanistan.
 While news sources agree that the US government has not made a Presidential Finding that covert action is needed, nor reported such action to the eight senior members of Congress who oversee the most sensitive operations, the argument is made that CIA subsidies go to Pakistan, which, in turn, funds the group.
 If Pakistan does all the funding, the letter of the law would be followed, in that the US is not subsidizing the group.